 The preparation to be successful in college begins in Kindergarten and each year of educational experience is instrumental in that process.
 Family and community support and encouragement throughout a child's education is vital.
-The Fayette R-III School District appreciates the partnership and support of both parents and the community.
+The Fayette R-III School District appreciates the partnership and support of parents and the community in the education of its youth.